webuild-consortium/wp4-semantics-group/International-Resource-Indentifiers.md

 ### Principles

-The WEBUILS Information Model is made in a linked data fashion.
+The WEBUILD Information Model is made in a linked data fashion.
 The Information Model is built to make the information freely accessible and fit it into other Linked Data solutions.
 This makes the Information Model a Linked Open Data source and complies with the  [FAIR principles](https://nl.wikipedia.org/wiki/FAIR-principes).

 With this, the Information Model wants to be transparent and optimize the reusability of both the data with relationships and the definitions.